 Sex toys are great for exploration of yourself and your partner.
 Especially for women who have had issues with excitement and orgasm in the past, they can be a great resource to find new techniques to achieve pleasure goals.

 You asked.
 We answered!
-If you still have questions or are ready to explore the world of sex toys, we have the class for you.
-Toys, Lube & More is available the Rosy App for FREE until December 31.
-Start this Class today!
+If you still have questions or are ready to explore the world of sex toys, we have it all in your personalized Wellness Plan.
+Learn more and start your journey to sexual wellness in the Rosy App today!